filecoin-project/fvm-docs/docs/index.md

 # The Filecoin Virtual Machine

 The Filecoin Virtual Machine (FVM) is an interface that enables developers to deploy smart contracts on the Filecoin blockchain.
-FVM support for smart contracts introduces the ability to perform on-chain state computations that can guide storage deals from pre-commit through committed states.
+FVM support for smart contracts provides the ability to perform on-chain state computations that can guide storage deals from pre-commit through committed states.
 This is the perfect pairing of blockchain storage and computation that Web3 has been waiting for.

 ## Why Filecoin is useful

-FVM is meant for developers and especially to provide them with easy onboarding.
-To that end, it is compatible with foreign virtual machines, such as the Ethereum Virtual Machine (EVM), enabling developers to access EVM's massive corpus of audited and battle-tested smart contracts written in Solidity.
+There has been a huge demand from the developer community for compatibility with Ethereum and Solidity out of the box.
+With FVM developers can access EVM's massive corpus of audited and battle-tested smart contracts written in Solidity.

-Developers familiar with Interplanetary Linked Data (IPLD) will already be familiar with the Filecoin state tree and actor states, which are IPLD objects.
-The FVM is a computation engine for IPLD data, executing computations on IPLD inputs to produce outputs.
+Because the FVM is also a computation engine for Interplanetary Linked Data (IPLD), developers familiar with IPLD will find it easy to adapt to the Filecoin state tree and actor states, which are IPLD objects.

-The FVM is flexible.
-Because it is not tightly-coupled to Filecoin, it can be adapted to other contexts, such as IPFS and IPLD.
+Because the FVM is not tightly-coupled to Filecoin, developers can adapt to it in other contexts, such as IPFS and IPLD.

 ## Vision and goals

 To mitigate the well-known risks due to the Solidity-to-WASM compilation path, we are adopting a WASM and bytecode approach instead of working directly in Solidity.

-Building libraries and primitives to interact with IPLD data will also be a core priority.
+Because the FVM essentially executes computation on IPLD inputs to produce outputs, building libraries and primitives to interact with IPLD data will also be a core priority.

-Because user-defined actors will exponentially increase demand for space on the blockchain, we are looking into shading (a kind of partitioning for speedier processing) and hierarchical consensus with parallel execution.
+Because user-defined actors will exponentially increase demand for space on the blockchain, we're looking into sharding (a kind of partitioning for speedier processing) and hierarchical consensus with parallel execution.

 ## Use-cases

 Here are some use cases that are possible with the FVM.
 With centralized data centers, a lot of these use cases were incredibly hard, if not impossible.
 With decentralization and Layer 1 programmability, we are unleashing boundless opportunities.

+### Decentralized, verifiable computation

+FVM enables both computation and storage under a single roof.
+Imagine being able to apply a computation on data, incentivizing its execution all the way to the end, and certifying that the result AND the output are verifiably correct.
+Imagine being able to link all of that to the Dataverse and tokenization of datasets.

 ### Dataverse and Data DAOs

-The Dataverse is an open source software project for sharing, preserving, citing, and exploring research data.
-See [Wikipedia](https://en.wikipedia.org/wiki/Dataverse) and [The Dataverse Project](https://dataverse.org/).
+The Dataverse is an open source software project for sharing, preserving, citing, exploring, and analyzing research data.
+See [The Dataverse Project](https://dataverse.org/).

 DAOs are Data Access Objects, patterns that provide an abstract interface to a database or other persistence mechanism.
 They provide specific data operations without exposing details of the database.
 See [Wikipedia](https://en.wikipedia.org/wiki/Data_access_object).

 We can use the FVM to tokenize data sets to represent their value to humanity and kickstart the data set economy.
 We can then use it to incentivize further value creation through data processing.

-Imagine if we wrote smart contracts to harvest and exchange those tokens between peers to request computation, validation, transformations, feature detection, extraction, machine learning, and more.
+Imagine if we wrote smart contracts to harvest and exchange tokens between peers to request computation, validation, transformations, feature detection, extraction, machine learning, and more.
 If you chain these processes together, you can compound the value of the datasets iteratively.
-Imagine deploying self-learning entities on chain to steward, maintain, and curate those datasets.
+Imagine deploying self-learning entities on-chain to steward, maintain, and curate those datasets.
 Data DAOs could be automatically funded by using these datasets.

 ### Replication workers

-Write smart contracts for the FVM to automatically replicate data across providers in the Filecoin network without client involvement, all while obeying a user-defined policy with specifications like region, latency, price, or other characteristics.
+We can write smart contracts for the FVM to automatically replicate data across providers in the Filecoin network without client involvement, all while obeying a user-defined policy with specifications like region, latency, price, or other characteristics.

 If clients, today, want to replicate a piece of data with N providers, they have to perform the data transfer of that data to each provider.
 With smart contracts on the FVM, incentivized replication actors would offload this data transfer to clients in a trustless way.